Arkansas vs. Illinois: Odds, spread, over/under - NCAA Tournament First Round

 - Arkansas has won 15 games against the spread this season, while failing to cover or pushing 18 times.

-- Razorbacks games have gone over the point total 14 out of 33 times this season.
+- In the Razorbacks' 33 games this season, the combined scoring has gone over the point total 14 times.

 Arkansas Futures Odds

-- In terms of its odds to win the national championship (+6000), Arkansas is 25th-best in the country.
-It is way higher than that, 19th-best, according to computer rankings.
+- Arkansas is 25th-best in college basketball in terms of its odds to win the national championship (+8000), much lower than according to the computer rankings (19th-best).

+- Bookmakers have moved the Razorbacks' national championship odds down from +1500 at the beginning of the season to +8000.
+Among all teams in the country, that is the 55th-biggest change.

+- Arkansas has a 1.2% chance of winning the national championship, based on its moneyline odds.

-- In terms of their national championship odds, the Razorbacks have had the 60th-biggest change this season, falling from +1500 at the beginning to +6000.
+- The Fighting Illini have experienced the 32nd-biggest change in terms of their national championship odds, dropping from +4000 at the start of the season to +20000.

-- Based on its moneyline odds, Arkansas has a 1.6% chance of winning the national championship.
+- Based on its moneyline odds, Illinois has a 0.5% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.